 While managing community conflicts, Campus Living refers any potential code of conduct violations to the Office of Student Rights & Responsibilities (OSRR).
 OSRR will evaluate the case for proper assignment.
-OSRR may return the case to Campus Living for processing in which case the Associate Director of Campus Living for Conduct will further assign the case to an administrator who was not involved in resolving the underlying community conflict.
+OSRR may return the case to Campus Living for processing; during such times, the Campus Living Conduct Office will assign the case to an administrator who was not involved in resolving the underlying community conflict.